nicolastakashi/prom-analytics-proxy/README.md

     	SSL mode for the postgresql server. (default "disable") -postgresql-user string
     	Username for the postgresql server, can also be set via POSTGRESQL_USER env var.
-  -sqlite-database-path string
+  -series-limit uint
+    	The maximum number of series to retrieve from the upstream prometheus API. (default 0 which means no limit) -sqlite-database-path string
     	Path to the sqlite database. (default "prom-analytics-proxy.db") -upstream string